exploring self-realization, sacred personhood, and full humanity

 Abu continues: "In spirit they are parties each to the other’s mind [not as on the Earth where two people often mentally hide from each other and put on a false face in marriage], but it is as if the two had one mind, [a joyful mind,] shared mutually between them, and therefore the heavenly marriage can be a greater, a closer, a finer union than the Earthly marriage."

-Editor’s note: Let us keep in mind Abu’s comments on the superintending Spirit-Guides who, at the right time, bring Twins together as we read of The Wedding Song’s Troubadours who are also engaged in the work of bringing destined Twins together in marriage; also, Abu's choice of words "will travel together" well corresponds to The Wedding Song's "travel on."
+Editor’s note: Let us keep in mind Abu’s comments concerning the superintending Spirit-Guides who, at the right time, bring Twins together as we read of The Wedding Song’s Troubadours who are also engaged in the work of bringing destined Twins together in marriage; also, Abu's choice of words "will travel together" well corresponds to The Wedding Song's "travel on."

 Emanuel Swedenborg, one of the most famous men of the 18th century: statesman, physicist, musician, inventor, engineer (with an estimated IQ of 200 or more), and mystic-seer of Summerland, whose visions and writings would influence intelligentsia for the next hundred years: